andrewjouffray/AILU/README.md

 #### In the future:

-We want to have the image processing all done on one central server, so the client would jsut record the files, and sends them to the server.
+We want to have the image processing all done on one central server, so the client would just record the files, and sends them to the server.

 Like this: